Sign up for The Al K. Line Newsletter to receive news about special sales and dates of new releases.

 Hexad – Time Travel Series

-Dale dug furtively, feeling like a muppet but unable to get the previous evening’s conversation with Amanda out of his mind.
-A stupid, drunken conversation, full of conjecture about the possibility of time travel.
-Then one of them, he couldn’t remember which, had come up with the idea that if it really was possible at some point in their future then they’d go back in time and bury proof under the apple tree in the garden.
+Dale dug furtively, feeling ridiculous but unable to get the previous evening’s conversation with Amanda out of his mind.
+Stupid, drunken conjecture about the possibility of time travel.
+Then one of them, he couldn’t remember which, had come up with the idea that if it really was possible at some point in their future, they’d go back in time and bury proof under the apple tree in the garden.

 Dale knew he was acting foolish, and prayed Amanda didn’t wake up to find him digging in the dirt.
-He couldn’t help it though, however ridiculous it seemed.
-There was that nagging at the back of his mind: what if?
+He couldn’t help it, though, however ridiculous it seemed.
+There was something nagging at the back of his mind.
+What if…?